CH2-PS063-Neraca/Neraca-API/README.md

   "email": "user@example.com"
 }
 ```
-These endpoints are used to display all users who have registered
+These endpoints are used to display all users who have registered.

 * Show profile users
 ```